bjornfix/codextest/README.md

   regenerating it with the bundled PHP script; no control panel or database required.

+> **Why no in-app editing?** To keep production deployments safe, the browser
+> management form has been removed.
+Update `data/jurisdictions.json` directly or
+> rerun the PHP rebuild script whenever you need to publish changes.

 ## Quick start

 1. Ensure you have PHP 8.1+ installed locally or on your server.